MessagePack-CSharp/MessagePack-CSharp/README.md

 }
 ```

 By default the attribute is required.
-Optionally it can be unnecessary, see Object Serialization Format section and Formatter Resolver section for details.
+Optionally it can be unnecessary, see Object Serialization section and Formatter Resolver section for details.

 Analyzer
 ---